Annual Report 2023

 One woman, who came to Northern Light Mercy Hospital on a cold rainy day in June, was five months pregnant, without shelter, and in dire need of care.
 Melissa Skahan, vice president of Mission Integration at Mercy, recounts her story, “This woman was ill, had no home, and a discharge plan would potentially put her back out on the street or into another short-term shelter.”

 Thankfully, Skahan was already working on a solution.
 Mercy Hospital had recently teamed up with the non-profit In Her Presence (IHP), to start a new, two-generational program for pregnant women who are seeking asylum.
-The new program would open soon, in the former Francis Warde Convent, a residence once owned by the Sisters of Mercy of the Americas and named after one of the original Sisters of Mercy.
+The new program would open soon, in the former Frances Warde Convent, a residence once owned by the Sisters of Mercy of the Americas and named after one of the original Sisters of Mercy.

-The Francis Warde program, as it is commonly referred to, ensures that vulnerable women in need of shelter, basic needs, and healthcare receive support.
-Overseeing the day-to-day operations of the Francis Warde program is Claudette Ndayininahaze, the co-founder and executive director of IHP.
+The Frances Warde program, as it is commonly referred to, ensures that vulnerable women in need of shelter, basic needs, and healthcare receive support.
+Overseeing the day-to-day operations of the Frances Warde program is Claudette Ndayininahaze, the co-founder and executive director of IHP.
 Ndayininahaze emphasizes, “We are just beginning to understand how to see the whole person and serve the whole person.
 The IHP approach is creating long-term community and lifelong learners who give back.
 We need to integrate culture and ensure a true balance of power so that women from all over the world feel empowered to shape their healthcare.”

 Claudette Ndayininahaze, Co-founder and Executive Director, In Her Presence; Melissa Skahan, Vice President of Mission Integration, Mercy Hospital; and Solange Tchatat, Community Health Worker, Mercy Hospital.